jon-harper/E34M1/docs/modules/front.md

 prefix: '../'
 ---

+The Front module serves several purposes:

+- The Top, Rear, and Bottom Horns are screwed into the Front, much like building on a foundation.
+- The belts secure at each side of the Front.
+- The Hotend and Drive modules both attach to it.
+- The ABL Side Mount, if needed, goes on the left side.
-There are three versions of the front module; two mount an accelerometer.
+- Lastly, it can mount an accelerometer.

 {% import 'format.md' as format with context %}
 {% set comp_type='Front' -%}